rancher/docs/content/rancher/v2.x/en/istio/_index.md

 weight: 15
 ---

+# Istio in Cluster Manager
-> This section is about the new version of the Istio app in Rancher v2.5.0.
-If you are using a Rancher version from v2.3.0 to v2.5.0, the older way of setting up Istio is documented in [this section.]({{<baseurl>}}/rancher/v2.x/en/cluster-admin/tools/istio/)
+If you are using a Rancher version from **v2.3.x** to **v2.4.x**, the older way of setting up Istio in th **Cluster Manager** is documented in [this section.]({{<baseurl>}}/rancher/v2.x/en/cluster-admin/tools/istio/)

+# Istio in Cluster Explorer
- [Istio](https://istio.io/) is an open-source tool that makes it easier for DevOps teams to observe, control, troubleshoot, and secure the traffic within a complex network of microservices.
+ [Istio](https://istio.io/) is an open-source tool that makes it easier for DevOps teams to observe, secure, control, and troubleshoot the traffic within a complex network of microservices.

- As a network of microservices changes and grows, the interactions between them can become more difficult to manage and understand.
+As a network of microservices changes and grows, the interactions between them can become increasingly difficult to manage and understand.
 In such a situation, it is useful to have a service mesh as a separate infrastructure layer.
 Istio's service mesh lets you manipulate traffic between microservices without changing the microservices directly.

-Our integration of Istio is designed so that a Rancher operator, such as an administrator or cluster administrator, can deliver Istio to developers.
+Our integration of Istio is designed so that a Rancher operator, such as an administrator or cluster owner, can deliver Istio to a team of developers.
 Then developers can use Istio to enforce security policies, troubleshoot problems, or manage traffic for green/blue deployments, canary deployments, or A/B testing.

-This service mesh provides features that include but are not limited to the following:
+This core service mesh provides features that include but are not limited to the following:

-- Traffic management features
-- Enhanced monitoring and tracing
-- Service discovery and routing
-- Secure connections and service-to-service authentication with mutual TLS
-- Load balancing
-- Automatic retries, backoff, and circuit breaking
+- **Traffic Management** such as ingress and egress routing, circuit breaking, mirroring.
+- **Security** with resources to authenticate and authorize traffic and users, mTLS included.
+- **Observability** of logs, metrics, and distributed traffic flows.

-After Istio is enabled in a cluster, you can leverage Istio's control plane functionality with `kubectl`.
+After [setting up istio]({{<baseurl>}}/rancher/v2.x/en/cluster-admin/tools/istio/setup) you can leverage Istio's control plane functionality through the Cluster Explorer, `kubectl`, or `istioctl`.

 Rancher's Istio integration comes with a comprehensive visualization aid: